open-policy-agent/opa/docs/content/envoy-tutorial-standalone-envoy.md

 OPA is started with a configuration that sets the listening address of Envoy External Authorization gRPC server and specifies the name of the policy decision to query.
+OPA will also periodically download the policy bundle from the local Nginx server configured in the previous step.
 More information on the configuration options can be found [here](https://github.com/open-policy-agent/opa-envoy-plugin#configuration).

 Save the deployment as **deployment.yaml**: